-- 4.30 Fragmentation and severance may be caused by physical loss of habitats, but may also be caused by development that impedes the movement of species between two areas of habitat, for example new roads or brightly lit areas. - 4.31 Only European sites or FLL within the Plan area could be affected by fragmentation and severance arising from the Local Plan.
-As noted above, only the River Itchen SAC, a small part of the Solent & Southampton Water SPA/Ramsar and Solent Maritime SAC and River Meon pSAC are within the Plan area.
-Fragmentation or severance affecting the qualifying features of the River Itchen SAC could be caused by physical loss of or damage to the river habitats within or upstream of the European site, or between the SAC and other water bodies or FLL, e.g. through habitat loss or non-physical disturbance.
-Fragmentation / severance will therefore be considered in relation to loss/damage of habitat and non-physical disturbance. - 4.32 Fragmentation or severance affecting the Solent & Southampton Water SPA/Ramsar would involve physical loss of or damage to SPA/Ramsar habitats or disturbance between FLL.
-These are assessed in relation to physical loss/damage or habitat, non-physical disturbance, and recreation disturbance; fragmentation and severance will therefore not be considered as a separate effect. - 4.33 Effects relating to fragmentation and severance will be considered in relation to loss/damage of habitat, non-physical disturbance and/or recreation pressure; and not assessed as a separate effect.
+- 4.29 Fragmentation and severance may be caused by physical loss of habitats, but may also be caused by development that impedes the movement of species between two areas of habitat, for example new roads or brightly lit areas. - 4.30 Only Habitats Sites or FLL within the Plan area could be affected by fragmentation and severance arising from the Local Plan.
+As noted above, only the River Itchen SAC, a small part of the Solent & Southampton Water SPA/Ramsar and Solent Maritime SAC are within the Plan area.
+Fragmentation or severance affecting the qualifying features of the River Itchen SAC could be caused by physical loss of or damage to the river habitats within or upstream of the Habitats Site, or between the SAC and other water bodies or FLL, e.g. through habitat loss or non-physical disturbance.
+Fragmentation / severance will disturbance. - 4.31 Fragmentation or severance affecting the Solent & Southampton Water SPA/Ramsar would involve physical loss of or damage to SPA/Ramsar habitats or disturbance between FLL.
+These are assessed in relation to physical loss/damage or habitat, non-physical disturbance, and recreation disturbance; fragmentation and severance will therefore not be considered as a separate effect. - 4.32 Effects relating to fragmentation and severance will be considered in relation to loss/damage of habitat, non-physical disturbance and/or recreation pressure; and not assessed as a separate effect.